Test-Time Adaptation via Conjugate Pseudo-labels: Experiments

 \paragraph{Baselines.} Our proposed conjugate pseudo-label is the classic approach of self-training with a specific form of pseudo-labels.
 In self-training, we replace the label $y$ with a pseudo-label $\tilde{y}(x)$ and adapt by optimizing the loss function $\mathcal{L}(h_\theta(x), \tilde{y}(x))$.
 Note that we could either instantaneously update the pseudo-labels using the current classifier, or generate pseudo-labels once with just the source classifier.
 Instantaneous updates have been shown to work better for domain adaptation~\citep{rpl, self_spurious}, and we perform instantaneous updates for all methods.

-While we propose using $\tilde{y}(x) = \nabla f(h_\theta(x))$ (See Section~\ref{sec:cpl}), we compare to the standard pseudo-labels used in the literature: \begin{itemize}[leftmargin=*]

-\itemsep0em \item (i) the ``hard'' pseudo-label (hard PL) where $\tilde{y}(x) = \arg\max_i \big(h_\theta(x)\big)_i$ is the most likely class as predicted by $h_\theta$.
-As is common in the self-training literature, we perform confidence thresholding. \item (ii) The ``soft'' pseudo-label (soft PL) where $\tilde{y}(x)$ is obtained by applying a softmax function to the model predictions $h_\theta(x)$. \end{itemize}
+While we propose using $\tilde{y}^\text{CPL}(x) = \nabla f(h_\theta(x))$ (See Section~\ref{sec:cpl}), we compare to the standard pseudo-labels used in the literature: \begin{itemize}[leftmargin=*] \itemsep0em \item (i) the ``hard'' pseudo-label (hard PL) where $\tilde{y}(x) = \arg\max_i \big(h_\theta(x)\big)_i$ is the most likely class as predicted by $h_\theta$.
+As is common in the self-training literature, we perform confidence thresholding. \item (ii) The ``soft'' pseudo-label (soft PL) where $\tilde{y}(x)$ is obtained by applying a softmax function to the model predictions $h_\theta(x)$. \end{itemize} We also compare with the following recently proposed test-time adaptation methods. \begin{itemize}[leftmargin=*] \itemsep0em \item Entropy Minimization (ENT)~\citep{tent} minimizes the entropy of model predictions. \item Robust Pseudo-Label~\citep{rpl} where we minimize a robust classification loss, $\mathcal{L}_\text{rpl}=q^{-1}(1-p(i|x)^q)$ where $i=\text{argmax}_jp(j|x)$ and $q\in[0,1]$. \item MEMO~\citep{memo} minimizes entropy of a model's outputs across different augmentations of a test input.
+We implement a \textit{batch version}, where we see multiple test points at once, for fair comparisons. \end{itemize}